 1497: John Cabot claims Eastern Canada for England thinking Nova Scotia is Asia.
 On the same day, Cornish traitors Michael An Gof and Thomas Flamank are executed at Tyburn gallows.

-1509: Henry VIII is crown king of England at Westminster Abbey.
+1509: Henry VIII is crowned king of England at Westminster Abbey.

 1527: Physician and alchemist Paracelsus publicly burns standard medical textbooks in Basle as a protest against the current teaching and practice of medicine.

 1540: Henry VIII commands his fourth wife, Anne of Cleeves to leave the court.